The customer service experience is a vital cog for any business, but how vital is it?

-- Average Response Time (ART) – It measures the time between the customer initiates the chat and the agent responds to it.
-It is a very important KPI for customer service to consider for performance evaluation as it is one of the main customer complaints.
+- Average Response Time (ART): It measures the time between the customer initiating the chat and the agent responding to it.
+It is a very important KPI for customer service to consider for performance evaluation, as it is one of the main customer complaints.

-- First Contact Resolution (FCR) – FCR measures the efficiency of your customer support team to fix and issue on the first call.
-It indicates how capable your agents are in understanding and resolving the issue in the first touchpoint.
+- First Contact Resolution (FCR): FCR measures the efficiency of your customer support team to fix an issue on the first call.
+It indicates how capable your agents are of understanding and resolving the issue at the first touchpoint.

-- Number of touchpoints – It measures the total number of returning interactions made by the customer to get the right solution for the same issue.
+- A number of touchpoints – It measures the total number of return interactions made by the customer to get the right solution for the same issue.

 - In order to reduce your response time, you must either scale your support agents or use chatbots.
-Bots can handle the basic queries 24×7 when the agents are not available that reduces the number of support tickets.
+Bots can handle the basic queries 24×7 when the agents are not available, which reduces the number of support tickets.

-Have you bothered to know whether your customers are happy with your services, products or overall brand?
-If not you are missing out a key element that results in setting poor customer service examples – i.e. Customer Feedback
+Have you been bothered to know whether your customers are happy with your service quality, products, or overall brand?
+If not, you are missing out on a key element that results in poor customer service examples – i.e. Customer

 - Collect feedback from customers on a regular basis.
 Further, categorize it and share it with the respective departments to work on it.